-CERTIFICATES OF MERIT
+CERTIFICATES OF MERIT AND BOTANICAL INTEREST

 The judges shall have the power to award a Certificate of Merit to any exhibitor for a plant.
 The number of such certificates in any one show shall not be limited, but the standard must be kept high.
+A Certificate of Botanical Interest may be awarded for an exceptional plant that is of botanical merit.
+This may be the plant's particular morphological character(s), its novelty, and/or its taxonomical, educational or conservational value.